 Increasing exposure, too many platforms, social handles offering investing tips are available online.
 The teenagers, youth in colleges find their free time valuable in learning from these platforms.
 However, a certain amount of the information is sugar-coated avoiding the grey side of it, hence misleading the beginners.
 Rajesh says, “Social handles exhibit only their profits and not losses, people don’t get this.
 They might not exploit them in actual terms, but it hacks their mind.
 Broker or agent offers 30 % if investments are made with them, which I do not find right”.

 New investors find it thrilling to play in such a volatile market, by play means to gamble.
 Often, the investment made is a gamble, less market research, Shares are bought without understanding companies' performance, and so on.
-Satyajit Athlekar, Vice President of Livguard company, believes- without research, investing is gambling.
+Satyajit Athlekar, an industry professional believes- without research, investing is gambling.
 Further adds, “I started investing since my college days that is 2007-08, not a boom that time.
 The start was reckless, and friends influenced decisions.
 To compare, those times with today nothing has changed as such, in fact youngsters have got naively faster in an urge to make quick money.
 If asked- what is blockchain?
 They hardly know!
 Although I invested little in crypto, research is required to have strategically hold of it.
 Nowadays new batch of investors doesn’t find it necessary.
 I still believe in long-term blue-chip investment than being a high return, short-term investment.”

 Buying and selling digital coins has been handy more than before.
 Apps such as WazirX, CoinDCX, CoinSwitch, and many more provided a user-friendly interface to trade.
 Curiosity is one part that makes attracted towards cryptocurrency, but at the same time, Apps social media campaigns created this curiosity.
 Also, the youth especially teenagers has got into following trends, be it a dance number or investing money.
 As a result, more than 15 million people had got into trading.
 Blockchain Data Platform Chainalysis shows India ranks 11th out of 154 nations in terms of cryptocurrency adoption.
 Most of the crypto investors are little clear with their concepts, but they are fearlessly investing.